 HOF038: Paulie PHOEUK

-An ice-cold coke was what Paulie dreamed of when he was laboring the fields as a child during the Khmer Rouge regime.
+An ice-cold coke was what Paulie dreamed of when he was laboring in the fields as a child during the Khmer Rouge regime.
 The reality was witnessing friends die day after day while anticipating his turn.

 His trouble extended beyond the Khmer Rouge’s reign, when he and his family were removed from the Thai border by the Thai army and ordered to return to Cambodia.
 The soldiers opened fire forcing them to run into a minefield, where they used the countless dead bodies as stepping-stones to avoid the mines.